How To Test Wooden Pallets For Toxins

 What are the dangers of working with wooden pallets?

 The biggest danger is that you will not be aware of what’s exactly in them, or how toxic they could potentially be—especially if just using a handheld metal detector and no other equipment for testing.
-This means your workers can come into contact with this type of material, and even the products that you’re selling could be affected.
+This means your workers can come into contact with this type of material of the pallet or container, and even the products that you’re selling could be affected.

 It can be difficult to test for the toxicity of wooden pallets but using these methods will help you do it as best as possible with what’s available to you.
 Toxins are harmful to everyone, but especially those that are handling the pallets and using them for their products.